-- You will change into a patient gown, head cover, and foot covers.
-You may put on socks if you brought them. - Your partner or 1 support person may be in the procedure room with you during the transfer.
-We will ask this person to put on "scrubs."
-These are same clothes your care providers wear.

-- You do not need anesthesia (medicine to block pain) for the embryo transfer.
-The process is not painful, but it can cause discomfort. - Your provider will place a speculum to view your cervix. - Your embryo transfer will be guided by ultrasound.
-Most commonly it is an abdominal ultrasound. - Your provider will guide a thin, flexible catheter through the cervix to reach the upper uterus.
+- You will change into a patient gown, head cover, and foot covers. - Your partner or support person may be in the procedure room with you during the transfer.
+We will ask this person to put on scrubs.
+These are the same clothes your care providers wear. - You do not need anesthesia (medicine to block pain) for the embryo transfer.
+The process may be uncomfortable, but it is not painful. - Your provider will gently place a speculum in your vagina to view your cervix. - Your embryo transfer will be guided by ultrasound.
+This is usually an abdominal ultrasound. - Your provider will guide a thin, flexible catheter (tube) through your cervix to reach the upper uterus.
 They will then release the embryo into your uterus.